mongodb/docs/source/includes/serverless-features-not-supported.rst

 features that are a part of the :manual:`Stable API v1
 </reference/stable-api/#api-v1-commands>` inline.

-MongoDB plans to add support for more configurations and capabilities on {+serverless-instances+} over time.
+MongoDB plans to add support for more configurations and actions on {+serverless-instances+} over time.
 A checkmark below indicates that MongoDB plans to support the feature for {+serverless-instances+} in the future.